abhishek-kumar-code/Redfish_Public/Specification.md

 Property names in the Request and Response JSON Payload shall match the casing of the value of the `Name` attribute.

-Properties that should have a non-nullable value include the [nullable attribute](#non-nullable-properties) set to `false`.
+Properties that shall have a non-nullable value include the [nullable attribute](#non-nullable-properties) set to `false`.

 ~~~xml
   <Property Name="Property1" Type="Edm.String" Nullable="false">